SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 ```

 # 8 Check the tags
-We check for the tag managment of the resources newly deployed and verify that a tag with the user ID is present
+We check for the tag managment of the resources newly deployed from Account B and verify that a tag with the user ID is present to ensure the proper functioning of the Lambda Tagging function

 # Note: If you want to implement the function in different regions, repeat steps 3 to 7